Carbon credits

 Though announced in the RSPB's magazine in autumn 2014, the formal establishment of this REDD project (right) took nearly two more years to be up and running.

-Martin Harper, the RSPB’s Global Conservation Director, has written several blogs on Gola Forest.
+Martin Harper, formerly the RSPB’s Global Conservation Director (now at at BirdLife International), wrote several blogs on Gola Forest.
 For the love of...
 Gola Rainforest (5 Feb 2018) explains more about the RSPB's support for this project.
 More blogs followed on 'The Impact of Gola Rainforest in Sierra Leone' part 1 (a focus on chocolate) and part 2 (a focus on threatened species, both 15 Feb 2018).
 Martin visited adjacent Liberia Gola Forest in Liberia (16 Feb 2018).

 Marin Harper says: "While the top priority must be to reduce greenhouse gas emissions in absolute terms, our view is that carbon offsetting can be a valuable source of funding to support conservation efforts.
 So, we support offsetting projects when clear and exemplary biodiversity, carbon and social standards are adopted."
 Honeyguide agrees: this chimes with the first paragraph above.